 Intellectual growth is important outside the classroom; therefore, activities and programs involving academic and student services departments are scheduled throughout the term to assist students to develop critical thinking; provide students with the skills necessary to maximize their talents and knowledge in order to advance towards a degree; and develop an understanding of diversity in literature, art, mathematics, science, and social science.

 The Center also utilizes a variety of strategies such as cultural and diversity workshops and programs to develop an awareness of the diversity in our global society.

 The Center provides information for students to learn about educational and career opportunities.
 The Center staff conducts, supports, and co-sponsors programs that encourage student learning and enhance student retention such as local and national internships, conferences, and workshops.

 The Center offers space for students to gather and meet.
 There are computer workstations, study areas, a microwave, a television, and lounge seating.
 The Center is open from 8:00 a.m. until 5:00 p.m.
 Monday through Friday and offers extended hours to accommodate student organizations throughout the academic year.
 The Center is available upon request for the utilization of student organizations, departments, or committees by calling (719) 549-2329.

 International Student Orientation

 All new international students to CSU Pueblo are required to participate in a mandatory orientation upon arrival.
 During orientation, new students will learn important information about maintaining their visa status and ways to be successful as a student.
 New students will be administered English, math, and reading placement exams.
-Results will determine registration into the appropriate course(s) and do not interfere with admission to the University.
+Results determine registration into the appropriate course(s) and do not affect admission to the University.